smythp/intro-command-line/sections/creating-files-and-folders.md

 /Users/jojo/Desktop
 ```

-Once you've double-checked you're in Desktop, we'll use this command to make a folder called "projects":
+Once you've double-checked you're in Desktop, we'll use the `mkdir` or "make directory" command to make a folder called "projects":

 ```
 mkdir projects
 ```

-Now do `ls` to see if a projects folder has appeared.
+Now run `ls` to see if a projects folder has appeared.
 Once you confirm that the projects folder was created successfully, `cd` into it.

 ```
 $ cd projects